-Have you ever considered how your blog might appear to your readers and visitors?
-I mean your blog may look good when you view it on your computer, but will it appear the same if you were to view it from a different computer, with a different screen resolution?
+Have you ever considered how your site or blog might appear to your readers and visitors?
+I mean your blog may look good when you view it on your computer, but will it appear the same if you were to view it on a different computer (with a different screen resolution) or on a different device?

 A blog with fluid-width templates stretches (or shrinks) as resolution changes.
 Columns or sidebars may lose their alignment, drop to the bottom or simply go out of sight in lower resolutions.